kawogi/rost-west/doc/compiling/linux.md

     ./bin/minetest

 - Use `cmake . -LH` to see all CMake options and their current state.
-- If you want to install it system-wide (or are making a distribution package), you will want to use `-DRUN_IN_PLACE=FALSE`.
 - You can select between Release and Debug build by `-DCMAKE_BUILD_TYPE=<Debug or Release>`.
   - Debug build is slower, but gives much more useful output in a debugger.